 .

+The Hiroshima and Nagasaki bombs were mini-bombs of 15-20 kilotons.
+The Russians have nuclear weapons of 5, 10 and 20 megatons that can be targeted on United States cities within a minute.
 A 20 megaton bomb will set fire to anything within 50 miles and blast away anything with 20-30 miles.
 The U.S. has much smaller nukes, mostly targeted on Russia's military sites.
 Russia targets cities because it's less sure it can hit U.S. military sites.
 A far greater proportion of American's live in big cities than do Russians.

 .